OrhanKupusoglu/performance-thread/README.md

 ## CMake

 This project consists of a library to read **proc** data and a sample application to use this library.
 Both are built by [CMake](https://cmake.org/).
-For convenience a build script is provided:
+For convenience a [build script](./build.sh) is provided:

 ```
+$ sudo apt-get install cmake

 $ ./build.sh help
 USAGE: enter a command, no command defaults to 'build'
     build         -- call 'lib cmake; lib make; app cmake; app make;'